 Articulation Production and Refinement techniques are essential for overall articulatory precision.
 An articulation assessment will be completed to analyze the child’s placement, manner, and production of speech sounds in words and sentences.
 The tongue position in the oral cavity is a primary factor in determining the quality and resonance of the voice.
 Inaccurate compensatory articulation posturing will be corrected, as needed.

-At Suburban Speech Center, our comprehensive treatment approach is individualized to each child’s needs.
+At Suburban Speech Center, our comprehensive auditory processing treatment approach is individualized to each child’s needs.
 Home carryover is an integral part of the program.
 Each child is provided with a speech notebook that contains age appropriate treatment objectives and interactive exercises.